 Madagascar is legendary for its unique flora and fauna, and rightly so.
 This huge island arguably offers visitors some of the most distinctive wildlife holidays on the planet.
 Madagascar’s biological riches include unique landscapes like the tsingy limestone plateaus of Ankarana and Bemaraha, the bizarre spiny bush of the arid south and balmy tropical beaches in the northwest.
-But for most the number one attraction of a Madagascar holiday is the lemurs, of which there are over 90 species.
+But for most, the number one attraction is the lemurs, of which there are over 100 species.
 Innumerable other nature highlights include the world’s smallest and largest chameleons, an abundance of fascinating geckos and frogs, and over 100 species of birds found nowhere else.
 (See our Lemurs Facts Infographic for more insight on Madagascar's lemurs).

 Tailor-made Madagascar holidays & small group tours

-Our specialists can tailor-make an individual Madagascar holiday of your choice – see our suggested itineraries for ideas of what works best.
+Our specialists can tailor-make an individual Madagascar holiday of your choice – see our suggested tailor-made sample itineraries for ideas of what works best.
 Alternatively, you can sign up for one of our popular small set group departures, which are in-depth wildlife tours.
 Either way, we will provide you with the best knowledgeable and experienced drivers and professional English speaking guides during your time in Madagascar.

 Why book a holiday to Madagascar with Rainbow Tours?